oriolvalles-gif/DIAGRAM/src/Tools.md

 git config --global user.email johndoe@example.com
 ```

+## Docker and PlantUML server container

+For installation of Docker and the PlantUML server container follow indstructions of the screenshots `01 .. ` to `11 .. ` in the folder `src/images/docker_install`.
+Because the PlantUML server container exposes port `8080` as standard, you can access the container by opening a new internet client and go to the adress http://localhost:8080 to use the server.

+If you have trouble accessing the container due to possibly other servers using the localhost 8080 port, please follow instructions of images `12 .. ` and `13 .. ` to change the port.

 ## Visual Studio Code

 For writing the documentation we'll use Microsoft's Visual Studio Code.
 This is an IDE with various plug-ins that will help with the writing process.